k3jph/k3jph.github.io/about-me.md

 guid: http://localhost/wp-faculty/?page_id=2
 ---

-{% include figure.html image="jhoward-greenglow.jpg" width="4" placement="right"
+{% include figure.html image="jhoward-greenglow.webp" width="4" placement="right"
    alt="Me at the 2017 Howard County Library Evening in the Stacks" cap="Me at the 2017 Howard County Library Evening in the Stacks" %}